Krokodyl/Krokodyl/README.md

+# MESSAGE TO REPROPCBS

+2 minutes ago:
+"Sure proove it to me and ill gladly take them down"

+PLEASE STOP SELLING MY TRANSLATIONS!!!!

 ### Hi there 👋

 I've been a Java developer since 2010.

 Here are some personal projects I've worked on.

-# REPROPCBS

-PLEASE STOP SELLING MY TRANSLATIONS!!!!

 ## Super Nintendo Translations